Season kickoff: 30% off your first monthClaim it

 That's a 5.26% return regardless of outcome.

-This works the same way as arbitrage in sports betting.
+This works the same way as arbitrage in sports betting, and you can size each leg with our arbitrage calculator.
 The challenge is execution speed, as prices converge quickly once the gap is spotted.

 Prediction markets vs. sportsbook arbitrage